-This IS/ND, maps, and Project information are available to download at the District 4 Environmental Documents by County website (https://dot.ca.gov/caltrans-nearme/district-4/d4-popular-links/d4-environmental-docs).
-In addition, a hard copy of this IS/ND will be made available at the following location in the vicinity of the Project:
+This IS/ND, maps, and Project information are available to download at the District 4 Environmental Documents by County website (https://dot.ca.gov/caltrans-near-me/district-4/d4-popular-links/d4-environmental-docs).
+In addition, hard copies of this IS/ND were made available at the Point Reyes Library, and the Marin City Library.
+Flyers were posted near Location 1/Coyote Creek Bridge, and at the Stinson Beach Post Office, notifying the public of availability of the IS/ND, ways to submit formal comments on the IS/ND, and the virtual public meeting.
+This same information was also published in a newspaper advertisement in the Marin Independent Journal on May 24, 2023, and in the Point Reyes Light on June 1, 2023.
+Additionally, the Project was presented during a virtual public meeting held via zoom on June 13, 2023.